jjohnson-99/312-avoiding-rl/README.md

 You may have noticed the usage of the terms 'pattern' and 'permutation'.
 Generally, pattern will mean a permutation contained in $S_k$ where $k\leq n$, while a permutation will be in the usual sense, i.e., an element of $S_n$.

-## Methods

-### Single agent models

-These work by first placing the 5 free 1's, then using the single agent to place additional 1's.

-### Two agent models

-Here, the first agent places crucial 1's then fill the resulting main branch.
-The second agent then fills the remaining 1's

-## Theory